brokoli777/SecureGuard/README.md

 ## Features

 - Can detect people and objects for security logs.
-- Can register members to be recognized and inform when unknown people are detected.
+- Can register members to be recognized and inform when unknown people are detected..

 ## Setup